 Hair thinning in women, commonly known as Menopausal Hair Loss or Female Pattern Baldness, is a natural process for aging women in their menopause.
 Female Pattern Baldness is also the most common type of hair loss in women with menopause.
 Thinning of hair in menopausal women generally appears in the frontal hairline, characterized by widening at the top of the scalp area.

-Although the extent of hair thinning varies from woman to woman, certain racial descent is more vulnerable to hair thinning as Europeans are more likely to experience menopausal hair loss than Native Americans or Asians.
-Most women in their 50s, however, generally go through this process of hair loss during or after menopause.
+Although the extent of hair thinning varies from woman to woman, certain ethnic descent are more vulnerable to hair thinning as Europeans are more likely to experience menopausal hair loss than Native Americans or Asians.
+However, most women in their 50s generally go through this process of hair loss during or after menopause.
 Having said that, menopause can arrive earlier in life for some.

 How Hair Loss with Menopause Impacts Women